nashira/blink/README.md

 * After adding a device, sometimes a manual refresh is needed for it to show up

 **To use:**
 * copy the server/api directory to /var/www/ on your wink hub.
 * open the app and configure the ip/hostname of the wink hub and the ssid of your network
-* you must have added the devices through some other means, I don't have that hooked up yet